Watauga, Texas: Top employers

+According to Watauga's 2024 Annual Comprehensive Financial Report, the top employers in the city are:

+Arts and culture

+Capp Smith Park, Watauga Pavilion and Watauga Public Library are located in Watauga.

+Government

 Watauga is a full-service city, providing police, fire and emergency services, parks and recreation, a library, building inspection, economic development, city planning, and public works.
 The city operates under a Mayor-Council-Manager form of government.
 According to the city's 2013-2014 Comprehensive Annual Financial Report, the city's various funds had $25.5 million in revenues, $23.3 million in expenditures, $102.8 million in total assets, $32.8 million in total liabilities, and $27.5 million in cash and investments.

-The structure of the management and coordination of city services is:

 Education

 Watauga is served by two independent school districts.
 Birdville serves a majority of the city, while Keller serves the northwestern portion.